catalogicsoftware/cloudcasa-helmchart/v2.1.0/README.md

 ### Rancher Installation (Apps & Marketplace)

 1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Protection tab.
 Note the returned cluster ID.
 2. Go to Apps & Marketplace in the Rancher UI.
-In the Deploy Chart section, check the Partners checkbox and click on the cloudcasa chart.
+In the Deploy Chart section, check the Partners checkbox and click on the CloudCasa chart.
-3. Provide a Name (e.g. CloudCasa) and optional description.
+3. Provide a Name (e.g. Cloudcasa) and optional description.
 4. In the CloudCasa Configuration section, provide the Cluster ID obtained above.
 5. Click on the Install button to complete installation of the agent.